 The peri-urban fringe is where the bush meets the edges of the suburbs, creating natural disaster risks for those living and working in those areas.
 These areas have been underserved because of their high cost, difficult terrain and lower population densities.

-PUMP will complement the highly successful Mobile Black Spot Program, providing grant funding to mobile network operators and infrastructure providers to deploy new mobile phone infrastructure to address mobile reception and coverage issues in peri-urban areas.
+PUMP complements the Mobile Black Spot Program, providing grant funding to mobile network operators and infrastructure providers to deploy new mobile phone infrastructure to address mobile reception and coverage issues in peri-urban areas.

 On 29 July 2021, the Government released the draft program guidelines for a four-week public consultation.
-The Government is now considering feedback.
+Feedback from this process informed the development of the program guidelines.
 Further information on the consultation can be found at the PUMP Have your say page.